r7d9Y/PrimeNumbersGenerator/README.md

-<h1>PrimeCalculator</h1>
+<h1>PrimeNumbersGenerator</h1>
 Version: 1.0 </br></br>

-PrimeCalculator is a Python program that allows you to generate prime numbers within a specified range or obtain a specific number of prime numbers.
+PrimeNumbersGenerator is a Python program that allows you to generate prime numbers within a specified range or obtain a specific number of prime numbers.
 The program writes the results to a     file named 'primes.txt', with numbers separated by spaces.

 <h2>Features</h2>
   Get all prime numbers in a specified range.